-POLICIES
+COURSE POLICIES

 Punctual Attendance Required: Beginning the first day, attendance will be recorded at noon.
 Per the UNM Student Handbook, a student may be dropped from the course as a consequence of absences from class.
 This attendance requirement applies equally to main-campus students and distance/online students.
-Distance/online students are required to use a computer with a camera and internet connection for participating in class.
-Your camera must be on during the class meeting: students not visible to the professor aren't considered in attendance.
+Online students are expected to use a desktop computer, a camera, and cable internet or high-speed connection for participating in class.
+Your camera must be on during class meetings.
+Students not visible to the professor won't be considered in attendance.